Congress Democracy & Elections Executive Branch

 Brookings

-The United States Constitution requires a candidate to win a majority of the Electoral College votes to secure the presidency.
+The U.S. Constitution requires a candidate to win a majority of the Electoral College votes to secure the presidency.
 While the majority threshold is typically 270 electoral votes, the Electoral Count Reform Act makes clear that in scenarios where not all 538 electoral votes are cast, a candidate must only secure a majority of electoral votes actually cast—not a majority of the total electoral votes.

 What happens when neither candidate receives a majority?
 The answer is a “contingent election,” a procedure outlined in the Constitution’s 12th Amendment, which updated the original Electoral College provision in Article II.
 If no presidential ticket secures a majority of the Electoral College votes, Congress would decide the election.
 The House of Representatives would choose the president, while the Senate would choose the vice president.
 A contingent election has only occurred three times—in 1801 and 1825 for the president, and in 1837 for the vice president.